MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/overview-native-mode.md

 - All Yammer users can create groups
 - Files are not stored in SharePoint
 - Files can be attached to Yammer private messages
-- Verified and Network Network Admins are not required to have any additional admin privileges from Microsoft 365 in order to administer changes to groups.
+- Verified and Network Network Admins are not required to have any additional admin privileges from Microsoft 365 in order to administer changes to groups

 ### Hybrid